lmorg/murex/docs/parser/scalar.md

 * [`'Single Quote'`](../parser/single-quote.md):
   Initiates or terminates a string (variables not expanded)
 * [`(brace quote)`](../parser/brace-quote-func.md):
-  Write a string to the STDOUT without new line (deprecated)
+  Write a string to the stdout without new line (deprecated)
 * [`@Array` Sigil](../parser/array.md):
   Expand values as an array
 * [`ja` (mkarray)](../commands/ja.md):